BrownieO/mari0-2/AI-DECLARATION.md

 ## Notes

+- The free tier of Github Copilot was used
+- Copilot provided the first insights into the codebase
-- AI generated the actor destruction function
+- Copilot generated the actor destruction function
-- AI fixed a crash when the somersault animation of the player did not exist
+- Copilot fixed a crash when the somersault animation of the player did not exist
 - All output was reviewed by a human
-- All other code is human-written
+- All other assets are human-made